Germany flies in seasonal farm workers amid virus measures

 Under the new program, workers need to fly to the country in controlled groups — to prevent the possible infection of others en route — and are subject to medical checks upon arrival.
 They then must live and work separately from other farmhands for two weeks, and wear protective gear.

-Announcing the program, Agriculture Minister Julia Kloecker said it was a “pragmatic and goal-oriented solution” that would allow up to 40,000 seasonal workers into the country in April, and another 40,000 in May.
+Announcing the program, Agriculture Minister Julia Kloeckner said it was a “pragmatic and goal-oriented solution” that would allow up to 40,000 seasonal workers into the country in April, and another 40,000 in May.
 She said the hope was to find an additional 20,000 over the two months among Germany’s own unemployed, students or resident asylum seekers.

 “This is important and good news for our farmers,” she said.
 “Because the harvest doesn’t wait and you can’t delay sowing the fields.”

+The government will work with farmers along the way to determine if more needs to be done, she said.

+“We will need to always reevaluate the situation and then act, and act quickly,” she said.

 Ahead of time, interested workers have to register online and have their information checked by federal police.
-Farmers needing help register online with Eurowings, the airline contracted to bring the workers in, saying when they’re needed and where.
+Farmers needing help register online with Eurowings, one of the airlines contracted to bring the workers in, saying when they’re needed and where.

 So far, 9,900 people had registered for April and another 4,300 for May.